helsingborg-stad/F-AI/tools/qa-notebook/README.md

 ### 4 Set up environment variables
 Create a file named .env in the root of the cloned repository for environment variables.
-There is a file named `.env_example` that can be used as a template:
+There is a file named `.env.example` that can be used as a template:

 ```text
 OPENAI_API_KEY=YOUR_OPENAI_API_KEY